 An alternate submission method may be made available, at the Issuer’s discretion, commencing one half hour before the end of the Proposal Period, and it is the Developer’s sole responsibility for ensuring that a complete proposal (and all attachments) submitted using an approved alternate submission method is received by the Issuer before the end of the Proposal Period.
 The Issuer makes no guarantee that an alternative submission method will be available or that the method available will ensure that a Developer’s proposal is received before the end of the Proposal Period.

 Proposals will be marked with their receipt time according to their email time stamp on the Opportunity Contact email.
-In the event of any discrepancy between the email time stamp on the Developer’s email and the Opportunity Contact email, the Opportunity Contact email time stamp will govern.
+Only complete Proposals received and marked before the end of the Proposal Period will be considered to have been received on time.
+In the case of a dispute, the Proposal receipt time as recorded on the Opportunity Contact email will prevail, whether accurate or not.

-All Proposals and other records submitted to the Issuer in relation to an Opportunity become the property of the Issuer, and subject to the provisions of the Freedom of Information and Protection of Privacy Act, if applicable to the Issuer.
+All Proposals and other records submitted to the Issuer in relation to an Opportunity become the property of the Issuer, and subject to the provisions of the Freedom of Information and Protection of Privacy Act (British Columbia), if applicable to the Issuer.

 The following Proposals (including any amendments) will not be eligible for consideration: